German translation here

 I knew going in that The Force Awakens would be derivative.
 The trailers also made it clear that it would be visually striking in places.
 But I was genuinely surprised by the pedestrian dialogue, flatline drama, and total lack of magic.
 Even as pure spectacle it is far inferior to the earlier films.

-Daisey Ridley was pretty good as Rey, even though I am very tired of “strong woman” leads in action movies.
+Daisey Ridley was a pretty good choice for Rey, even though I am very tired of “strong woman” leads in action movies.
 Feminism teaches values that lead young women to be less happy and self-actualized than more traditional women.

 John Boyega was a bad choice for Finn.
 It is not just that I dislike black actors in leading man roles, which give the false impression that blacks are just as capable as whites in positions of authority.
 It is not just that pairing black males with white females on screen encourages white girls to make bad romantic choices, exposing themselves to dramatically increased risks of rape, battery, murder, STDs, drug abuse, and single motherhood.
 It is not just that African midi-chorlian counts are two standard deviations lower than whites.